Avaiga/taipy-doc/docs/manuals/gui/index.md

 and start using it.

 !!! info "You can find more information on how pages are created and used in Taipy application in the [Pages](pages.md) section."
-!!! info "For running Taipy Gui service with the other Taipy services, please refer to page [Running Taipy services](../running_services/index.md)"
+!!! info "For running Taipy Gui service with some other Taipy services, please refer to page [Running Taipy services](../running_services/index.md)"